Daniel-McGuire-Corporation/Simple-BrowserCS/docs/README.md

 Everything should be fine well before Summer 2024 ends

+(at this rate, the earliest is June 2024)

 ## About
 Simple-Browser is a lightweight web browser built using C# and MS WebView2 (Chromium Based), aiming to offer users a simple and fast browsing experience.